The Interim Occupancy Date

 So, you bought a new condo and you got your letter that you can move in.
 It has the term Interim Occupancy bolded with a move in date.
 This was the interim occupancy date.

 You may be excited, but, for me, that wasn’t a pleasant notice.
 It was at the time, until I found out that’s when I had to pay the interim occupancy fee, sometimes called the phantom mortgage or phantom rent.

 This happened to me around 2003 when I moved in to my first home.
 It a was a small, new condominium in Toronto.
 I actually bought the condo about 2 years earlier before it was built and around 2003 is when I moved in.

-Now that I started this blog, I’d like to share this with everyone so they aren’t caught off guard.
+I’d like to share this with everyone so they aren’t caught off guard.

 Although I hope real estate agents will inform buyers of this when purchasing a new condominium, since I know the developers don’t.

 Since this happened a long time ago and I don’t have friends that have recently moved into a new condo, I did some internet searching to see if this is still happening.
 And yes, it still is.
 What’s even crazier is that supposedly this doesn’t happen in BC and possibly other provinces, although I haven’t looked into the other provinces.
 It’s an Ontario issue.

 This interim occupancy fee is a monthly fee for moving into your new condo.
 It applies to pre-construction condos.
 I was told by the builder that because the condo was not registered yet, I could not receive title and therefore I could not get my mortgage since without title, I don’t own the condo yet.